 If you know of any videos that would fit in with the list please let us know at [email protected]

-You you want more information about learning CPR please go to this section on the British Heart Foundation website.
+If you want more information about learning CPR please go to this section on the British Heart Foundation website.

-The most well known of CPR adverts in the UK has got to be the Vinnie Jones Hands Only video from 2012.
+The most well known of CPR adverts in the UK has got to be the Vinnie Jones Hands-Only video from 2012.
 Done with humour and in a way that people will remember it in a good way – it works as at least a couple of our group members will testify!

-A spin off of the Vinnie Jones Hands Only is one that was done for a younger audience.
+A spin-off of the Vinnie Jones Hands-Only is one that was done for a younger audience.
 Again, very well done with a humorous theme.

-And a further spin off is a Lego version…
+And a further spin-off is a Lego version…

 And one for CPR on babies is this St Johns Ambulance video which again uses humour and is worthwhile just for the fact it focuses on an age group where many might be even more scared to attempt CPR on.